RamiB1234/mdlbeast-events-server/README.md

 This is the server side of the event system.
 Please check the [front-end repository](https://github.com/RamiB1234/mdlbeast-events-front) as well.

 ## Introduction
 This is the server side for managing the MDLBeast Events.
+It offers REST APIs to be consumed by a React client.

 It's a demo I developed to demonstrate my abilities in the technology stack needed for the Fullstack Engineer technical interview

 The system is a simulation for an event/ticketing system that has the following features:
 - Browsing currently available events